 1712 Westheimer Road

-Situated in what was once a large, Westheimer-fronting home, Agora is a Greek-owned coffee shop and meeting place boasts a mix of European ex-pats and low-key neighborhood regulars.
+Situated in what was once a large, Westheimer-fronting home, Agora is a Greek-owned coffee shop and meeting place that boasts a mix of European ex-pats and low-key neighborhood regulars.
 There are plenty of tables, chairs, couches and conversation-starting tchotchkes scattered throughout.
 Up the steep staircase, cozy seating areas and a large-screen TV offer a quiet respite.
-Expect a vast drink selection-wine and beer, too-along with light bites.
+Expect a vast drink selection of wine and beer, along with light bites.

 729 Studewood Street

 The loft-like interior of Antidote Coffee House, with its rubbed concrete floors, exposed brick walls and open vent work is filled with an array of eclectic furniture and artwork produced by local artisans.
 There's free Wi-Fi and plenty of plug-ins, but you know what they say about all work and no play.